 The Future is Open

-Removing the guesswork (and risk) from long-term tech investments is also the reason that open DXPs are becoming the clear choice for organisations looking to future-proof their choices.
+Removing the guesswork (and risk) from long-term tech investments is also the reason that open DXPs are becoming the clear choice for organizations looking to future-proof their choices.
 In fact, a recent study revealed that 70% of IT leaders ‘disagree with a single-vendor approach to DX’ and 33% actively prefer ‘best-of-breed’ vendors for DX technology point solutions (DCG Research).

-Even industry experts admit that open DXPs offer a more reliable CX proposition for organisations, with Forrester stating that native solutions win easily in DXPs as “products joined by mergers and acquisitions frustrate customers because they have to force-fit the product integrations.”
+Even industry experts admit that open DXPs offer a more reliable CX proposition for organizations, with Forrester stating that native solutions win easily in DXPs as “products joined by mergers and acquisitions frustrate customers because they have to force-fit the product integrations.”
 Instead, open DXPs take the approach of embracing, rather than trying to reinvent, best-of-breed solutions and allow marketers to adopt and integrate the very latest digital tools to keep up to date with CX expectations.

 Top 5 Benefits of an Open DXP

-- Freedom to innovate – If you can integrate with almost any martech systems to grow and improve your CX capabilities, you have more choice and control over what your CX looks like.
+If you can integrate with almost any martech systems to grow and improve your CX capabilities, you have more choice and control over what your CX looks like.
 Rather than being restricted by what your closed DXP can offer, you can decide which tools will offer customers what they need – and have the freedom to use them as part of your DXP.

-Closed DXPs try (and often fail) to piece together all the parts under one roof, resulting in undue complexity and high cost of ownership.
+Closed DXPs try (and often fail) to piece together all the parts under one roof, resulting in undue complexity and a high cost of ownership.
 The concept of a single vendor DX, while tempting, is simply unrealistic.
 In fact, a recent report revealed that many IT leaders consider the scope of DX to be too broad to be achieved by a single vendor and the concept itself to be ‘aspirational’ (DCG Research).

-Open DXPs, such as Squiz, offer an environment that allows easier system and data integration with other CX technology while accelerating and simplifying the process of orchestrating, creating, managing and delivering omnichannel digital experiences, built on customer insight.
+Open DXPs, such as Squiz, offer an environment that allows easier system and data integration with other CX technology while accelerating and simplifying the process of orchestrating, creating, managing, and delivering omnichannel digital experiences, built on customer insight.
 In fact, Squiz Connect was designed explicitly to rapidly integrate data and capabilities from your DX ecosystem into Squiz DXP - reducing integration time and costs by up to 50%.